nikivanov/watney/ASSEMBLY.md

 <a href="images/assembly/audio-connection-2.jpg"><img src="images/assembly/audio-connection-2.jpg" height="200"></a>
 <a href="images/assembly/bonnet-all-connected.jpg"><img src="images/assembly/bonnet-all-connected.jpg" height="200"></a>
 <a href="images/assembly/bonnet-all-connected-2.jpg"><img src="images/assembly/bonnet-all-connected-2.jpg" height="200"></a>
-1. Print out audio bonnet.stl, speaker holder.stl, microphone holder.stl and microphone wire holder.stl
+1. Print out audio bonnet.stl, speaker holder.stl, i2s mic holder.stl and mic wire holder.stl
 1. Make sure the mounting holes in the amplifier and the microphone are big enough for M3 screws.
 If not, drill them out as you did with the raspberry pi.
 1. Solder the headers onto the amplifier and the microphone.
 1. Solder the amplifier to the speaker using about 8CM of wire.